July 8, 2020

 In the workplace, back injuries are one of the most common injuries and one of the most debilitating.
-But they can also be easily avoided through safe lifting if you know the proper methods of body mechanics and material handling.
+But they can also be easily avoided using safe lifting techniques such as proper methods of body mechanics and material handling.

 Knowing the right technique for safe lifting is essential for preventing injuries.
 Remember to lift from a position of power by following these four steps: